lad-sapienza/BraDypUS/bdus-docs/install/terminal.md

     git clone -b dev --single-branch https://github.com/bdus-db/BraDypUS.git
     ```
     Git will create a new directory named BraDypUS with all the need files.
 In details:
-    - `-b dev` means that the dev, aka development branch will be retrived.
+    - `-b dev` means that the **dev**, i.e. the development branch will be retrived.
 Version 4 lives here.
     - `--single-branch` will prevent git from cloning everything, only the requeste branch will be downloaded

 2. Move inside the newly created directory named BraDypUS